CBSE Academics at Divine Happy School — How we teach — Pre-Nursery to Class XII, Bhagalpur

 | Annual Examination | 80 | End of Term 2 |

-Beyond written examinations, each term also includes evaluation of notebook maintenance, subject enrichment activities, and co-curricular participation.
+Beyond written exams, each term also evaluates notebook upkeep, subject enrichment activities, and co-curricular participation.
 Two parent-teacher meetings per year are aligned to the assessment cycle.

 Part of the week, not just the year

-Co-curricular activities at DHS are part of the weekly timetable — a structured commitment to holistic development, not reserved for annual events.
+Co-curricular activities at DHS are part of the weekly timetable, not something saved for annual day.
+Sports, arts, and activity classes happen every week.

-Weekly sports classes with indoor and outdoor activities, rotated seasonally.
+Weekly sports classes covering cricket, football, basketball, badminton, and athletics, rotated seasonally.
 Annual Sports Week for inter-house competitions.

 Music room and art room in regular use.
 Dance, song, drawing, creative writing — building confidence alongside academics.

-Dedicated weekly activity period for exploration — projects, group work, and hands-on learning beyond the standard curriculum.
+A weekly activity period for projects, group work, and hands-on learning that goes beyond the regular curriculum.

 Events like the Science, Creative Arts and AI Exhibition combine academic subjects with creative expression and emerging themes.